The last layer is topped with cocoa powder or grated chocolate.

 - Use a vegetable peeler to shave the chocolate and set aside.

-- Separate the eggs.
-Beat the whites with the lemon juice into a thick meringue and set aside.
+- Beat the whites with the lemon juice into a thick meringue and set aside.

 - Beat the yolks and the icing sugar until a creamy consistency has been achieved.
-Add the vanilla essence and heavy cream and whip.
-Then add the Philadelphia and mix until creamy.
+Then add the cream cheese and vanilla and mix until creamy.

 - To this now add the meringue and fold in gently until all the ingredients are incorporated.